-Adam J. Davis is Professor of History and Director of Denison’s Lisska Center for Scholarly Engagement, which serves as the campus hub for intellectual life, including supporting student and faculty research and those applying for competitive, national fellowships.
+Adam J. Davis is Professor of History and Director of Denison’s Lisska Center for Scholarly Engagement, which serves as the campus hub for intellectual life, supports student and faculty research, and assists students applying for national fellowships.
 During the 2017-18 academic year, he was a Visiting Fellow at Clare Hall, Cambridge University.
 He served as Chair of Denison’s History Department from 2011-14, and held the William T. Utter/Clyde E. Williams, Jr. Endowed Professorship from 2012-18.

 A historian of medieval Europe, Davis has wide-ranging interests in medieval ecclesiastical reform and religious life, medieval attitudes toward commerce, wealth, and poverty, and the history of charity and charitable institutions.
-He teaches survey courses on late antiquity and medieval Europe, as well as seminars on religion and society in medieval Europe; the Black Death; the Crusades; Jews and Christians in the Middle Ages; the intellectual and cultural “renaissance” of the twelfth century; and the history of the liberal arts from antiquity to the present.
+He teaches survey courses on late antiquity and medieval Europe, as well as seminars on religion and society in medieval Europe; Plagues and Peoples: From the Black Death to Covid-19; the Crusades; Jews and Christians in the Middle Ages; the intellectual and cultural “renaissance” of the twelfth century; and the history of the liberal arts from antiquity to the present.
 In 2016 he was awarded Denison University’s Charles A. Brickman Teaching Excellence Award, “given each year to a faculty member who is a master craftsman in the profession.”